 0x800708ca This network connection does not exist

-Searching online for this error kept bringing up results where people were trying to get rid of existing mapped drives but were unable to, but that was the opposite of what I was after.
+I searched online for this error and kept finding results where people were trying to get rid of existing mapped drives but were unable to.
+This was the opposite of what I was after!
 Finally I ran across a forum thread where one of the troubleshooting steps a user mentioned was to check for spaces in the drive description.
 I didn’t have any spaces in the drive description, but that got me thinking.
 A quick glance showed the functioning drives paths did *not* end with a trailing slash, but the failing drive mapping did (see following example).
 I removed the trailing slash, ran

 gpupdate on a computer, and the drive instantly appeared.